Chekinm/flask-app-fermata-homework-ubuntu/backend/README.md

 ```

 - `status`: The new status to assign to the image.
 It must be one of the valid statuses.
+-  Valid statuses are 'new', 'review', 'accepted' and 'deleted']

 #### Example Usage